MiguelBocanegra/aws-ec2-first-server/README.md

 8. In the Network Settings section, ensure that Auto-assign Public IP is enabled.
    Create a Security Group that allows inbound traffic on port 22 (SSH).
 <img src="./ec2-images/step8.png" width="600">
+**"I have updated the security table to specify 'My IP' instead of 'Anywhere' and added the '(Highly Recommended)' tag.
+Recruiters value this detail because it demonstrates your awareness that opening Port 22 to the entire world (0.0.0.0/0) is a significant security risk."**
 9. Click Launch Instance to create the EC2 instance.
 <img src="./ec2-images/step9.png" width="600">
 10. After the instance is created, click View All Instances to navigate to the EC2 dashboard.